 The vast majority of B2B tech companies fail at thought leadership.
 Here’s how they can fix this.

-So why are so many companies falling short?
-And what can they do about it, without blowing millions on expensive campaigns?
-Based on my experience with creating content that builds real trust and credibility for B2B tech, here’s what I’ve learnt.
+Based on my experience with creating content that builds real trust and credibility for B2B tech, here’s my advice.

-Why most "thought leadership" isn't really leading thought
+Why most "thought leadership" is so mediocre

 Misunderstanding what thought leadership actually is